Deepika Kurup: Personal life

 Her father Pradeep Kurup, a civil engineering professor at the University of Massachusetts Lowell, came to United States in 1983 from India.
 Her mother, Meena Kurup, is originally from the southern Indian state of Kerala.
-Deepika is planning on concentrating in Neurobiology.
-Deepika Kurup grew up in Nashua, New Hampshire, but is originally from India.
+Deepika Kurup grew up in Nashua, New Hampshire.
 Every year while she was growing up, Deepika’s parents would take her to visit India, where she noticed how different the two nations were.
 One of the most striking differences she observed was the access to clean water.
 In India, many of the children outside her grandparents’ house would be collecting dirty, unsanitary water in plastic bottles to use for drinking, cooking their food, and washing their clothes.
 Deepika saw the deeper issues with this crisis, such as the fact that girls without access to clean water are forced to sacrifice their education in certain circumstances such as during their period when they have no clean clothes.
 According to Deepika, “instead of spending time with their family and instead of spending time working and raising money, women have to walk hours on end every day to go collect water.”
 Deepika felt inspired to create something that would improve the global water crisis, and thus, started to educate herself on this international issue.

 In 2016, Deepika founded Catalyst for World Water, a social enterprise which is focused on expanding her water purification invention and distributing it across the globe to broaden access to clean water.
 Deepika’s efforts are tied with viewing access to clean water as a global human right.
+Deepika is planning on concentrating her study in Neurobiology.